Organic Appalachian Hard White Winter Wheat Berries

 When you serve Weatherbury’s Appalachian Wheat Berries as a delicious hot cereal, use them as rice or in making soups, salads etc. or if you are a home miller and mill the berries into flour, you can pull out your cell phone and click on Weatherbury’s Appalachian Wheat Tracker and let folks see the wheat in the field.

-Weatherbury’s wheat berries offers a new dimension for breakfast and for use in other recipes.
+Weatherbury’s wheat berries offers a new dimension for as a hot breakfast cereal and for use in other recipes.
 You’ll enjoy their mild creamy flavor and chewy texture.

 The terrior of the soil gives our wheat berries their wonderful flavor.